helloecho12345/CV/README.md

 #### Makers Academy

-Frequently used pairing in order to problemsolve efficiently, requiring teamwork and communication.
+Frequently used pairing in order to problem-solve efficiently, requiring teamwork and communication.

 - Languages: Ruby, Javascript, HTML & CSS, Python